ArkhanShimar/Note-Taking-Website/README.md

 2. Create a note with one account
 3. Share it with the second account's email
 4. Login with the second account to see the shared note

-## Deployment Notes

-If you want to deploy this:
-- Backend can go on Heroku, Railway, or Render
-- Frontend works great on Vercel or Netlify
-- Don't forget to update the `VITE_API_URL` in frontend .env
-- Make sure to set all environment variables in your hosting platform

-## Future Enhancements

-Some features I'd like to add in the future:
-- Real-time collaboration with WebSockets (see edits as they happen)
-- Note versioning and history (undo/redo across sessions)
-- Export notes to PDF, Markdown, or plain text
-- Note templates for common use cases
-- Tags and labels for better organization
-- Kanban board view for task management
-- Mobile apps (React Native)
-- Offline support with sync

-## Contributing

-This is a personal project, but if you find bugs or have suggestions, feel free to open an issue or submit a pull request!

-## License

-This project is open source and available under the MIT License.

 ---